“Cutting customers’ electric bills could cripple SCE&G, experts tell federal judge”

 Wyche, P.A.

-Wyche is a full-service law firm that has practiced law and served the community for 100 years.
+Wyche is a full-service law firm that has practiced law and served the community for over 100 years.
 In that time, Wyche has participated in landmark litigation, served as counsel on cutting-edge transactions, and provided community leadership that has helped shape and drive our region’s growth and success.
-With offices in Greenville, Spartanburg, and Columbia, Wyche is the South Carolina member of Lex Mundi, the world’s leading association of independent law firms.
+With offices across the state, Wyche is the South Carolina member of Lex Mundi, the world’s leading association of independent law firms.

 RELATED ARTICLES